viraja1/decentralized_docker_hub/README.md

    For hosted powergate instance provided by Textile, you can skip the last step and set POW_SERVERADDRESS env variable.

- 3) Create a FFS instance from a new tab and note down the token from the output
+ 3) Create a Powergate user from a new tab and note down the token from the output

     ```
-    pow ffs create
+    pow admin user create
+    ```

+    For hosted powergate provided by textile, set the following admin token as an env variable before running the above command (hosted powergate admin APIs are protected using admin token)
+    ```
+    export POW_ADMIN_TOKEN=
     ```

  4) Add token as the environment variable